 Surgery with curative-intent is the cornerstone of treatment for women with stage 0–III breast cancer.
 Stage IV metastatic breast cancer is defined by the spread of tumor cells beyond the breast, chest wall, and/or regional lymph nodes.
 The treatment goals in patients with stage IV breast cancer are aimed at controlling the extent of disease, prolonging survival, maintaining quality of life, and limiting the symptoms related to the breast cancer and/or its treatment complications.
 These goals are typically achieved with systemic therapies, including chemotherapy, endocrine therapy, and/or targeted therapy (i.e., trastuzumab for Her2-amplified disease).
 Locoregional therapies are generally reserved for palliation.
 For instance, radiotherapy is often employed for symptomatic bone metastases.
 Historically, surgical treatment for stage IV breast cancer has been reserved only for cases when the primary tumor has led to complications, such as skin ulceration, infection with foul drainage, or life-threatening bleeding.2

 The overall prognosis for patients with stage IV breast cancer is poor, and most patients will die of their breast cancer rather than other noncancer causes.
 However, the prognosis has dramatically improved over the past several decades, increasing from a 5-year survival of 5% to 10% in the 1970s to 30% to 40% in the early 2000s.1,3 Further, prognosis can vary widely among patients with stage IV breast cancer according to a myriad of patient and tumor factors.
-Location of metastatic disease has been shown to correlate with survival in women with stage IV breast cancer: less than 6 months for visceral metastases, 18 months for nodal disease, and 3 to 4 years for bone-only metastases.4 The improvements in survival and ...
+Location of metastatic disease has been shown to correlate with survival in women with stage IV breast cancer: less than 6 months for visceral metastases, 18 months for nodal disease, and 3 to 4 years for bone-only metastases.4 The ...